jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 Here are some tips and tricks that I learned the hard way when developing and deploying web applications written for [node.js](https://nodejs.org) using [Docker](https://www.docker.com).

-In this tutorial article, we'll set up the [socket.io chat example](http://socket.io/get-started/chat/) in docker, from scratch to production-ready, so hopefully you can learn them the easy way.
+In this tutorial article, we'll set up the [socket.io chat example](http://socket.io/get-started/chat/) in docker, from scratch to production-ready, so hopefully you can learn these lessons the easy way.
 In particular, we'll see how to:

   * Actually get started bootstrapping a node application with docker.
   * Not run everything as root (bad!).
   * Use binds to keep your test-edit-reload cycle short in development.
-  * Manage `node_modules` in a container (there's a trick to this).
+  * Manage `node_modules` in a container for fast rebuilds (there's a trick to this).
   * Ensure repeatable builds with [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap).
   * Share a `Dockerfile` between development and production.